Structure + Content

 Modern physical crime scenes have a comprehensive set of digital evidence sources.
 In addition to PCs and notebooks, digital evidence traces can be found in mobiles, IoT devices, automobiles, smart control systems, data stored with cloud providers, and distributed on servers across the Internet.
 With the increase in digital and online payment systems, financial transactions are also becoming an important digital evidence source, especially in financially motivated crimes.

 Objectives + Skills

-This continuing education program practical learning objectives.
-Students completing the CAS Digital Forensics & Cyber Investigation Advanced will understand the fundamental concepts of modern digital forensics.
-They will have the skills to collect and analyze digital evidence from a variety of sources and have the ability to conduct basic cyber investigations.
+This continuing education program has practical learning objectives.
+Students completing the CAS in Digital Forensics & Cyber Investigation Advanced will understand the concepts of modern digital forensic analysis in depth.
+They will have the skills to analyze digital evidence from a variety of sources, including file systems, operating systems, applications, and memory.

 This will prepare students for career opportunities in a variety of organizations:

 - Insurance industry - cyber insurance claims investigation

 - Large enterprises - security and incident response teams